jacquev6/Chrones/README.md

 The instrumentation part is completely optional.
-You can use the monitoring part on non-instrumented programs, or even on partially instrumented programs like a shell script calling an instrumented executable and a non-instrumented executable.
+You can use the monitoring part on non-instrumented programs, or even on partially instrumented programs like a shell script calling two executables, one instrumented and one not.
 The graphs produced by *Chrones*' reporting will just miss information about your program's phases.

 We've chosen the command-line as the main user interface for *Chrones*' to allow easy integration into your automated workflows.